OhDeerNeil/ohdeerneil.github.io/content/breachers/index.md

 +++
-date = '2025-11-23T18:26:17+01:00'
+date = '2023-04-13T18:26:17+01:00'
 draft = true
 title = 'Breachers'
+tags= ["Games", "C#"]
+featured= true
+description= "Breachers: a competitive shooter in VR" cover= "BreachersLogo.png" weight= 3
 +++

-During this time I got brought onto the production phase of Breachers, where we wanted to bring together CSGO and Rainbow Six Siege into VR.
+During this time I got brought onto the production phase of Breachers.
 [Trailer link](https://www.youtube.com/watch?v=MlFI6vA5kGA)

-all the features I've worked on:
+### Created with
+Unity3D

+Developed for: Meta Quest 2/Meta Quest 3, Oculus Rift, Pico, Omni One, Viveport, Playstation VR2, Steam VR

+## The team:
+Created by TriangleFactory, at peak the team was around 25 people.

+## My role:
+As a junior programmer, my role existed out of the expected support of main features, with the following being some of the main features I was responsible for

 * ping system
 * attachment refunding
 * Gadgets: